Ashim-K-Shrestha/The-Layout-Editor/README.md

 ## Tablet(xlarge) View

 **The tablet view for the final app was also created in this task.
-The screenshot below show the tablet view created for the final app that contains all the features that were available in the portrait view of the app.**
+The screenshot below shows the tablet view created for the final app that accommodates all the features that were available in the portrait view of the app.**

 ![Landscape UI](SS/TabletView.png)